Saur0o0n/PIDKiln/README.md

 - Assembly hardware, as specified above.
 - Clone git into the Arduino user programs directory (on Linux "/home/username/Arduino/").
-- You have to already have installed ESP32 framework (PIDKiln <v1.2 requires ESP32 <2.0.x, PIDKiln v1.2+ requires ESP32 2.0.x) - if don't, do it now (https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).
+- You have to already have installed ESP32 framework (PIDKiln <v1.2 requires ESP32 <2.0.x, PIDKiln v1.2+ requires ESP32 2.0.x and PIDKiln v1.5+ ESP32 3.x) - if don't, do it now (https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).
 - Don't forget about ESP32FS plugin (drop it to "/home/username/Arduino/tools")
 - Install required additional libraries (not all can be installed from Arduino IDE Library Manager): [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), [AsyncTCP](https://github.com/me-no-dev/AsyncTCP), [PID Library](https://github.com/br3ttb/Arduino-PID-Library/), [u8g2](https://github.com/olikraus/u8g2) and perhaps [emon](https://github.com/openenergymonitor/EmonLib) if you plan to use power meter.
 Since PIDKiln 1.1 you also need [Syslog](https://github.com/arcao/Syslog) library.
 - Install also (this has changed in PIDKiln v1.1) [my clone of MAX31855](https://github.com/Saur0o0n/MAX31855) - this implements second HW SPI for ESP32.